As of 25th May 2022, the Official Cash Rate (OCR) for New Zealand is set at 2%

-The OCR is an interest rate set by the Reserve Bank of New Zealand.
+The Official Cash Rate (OCR) is an interest rate set by the Reserve Bank of New Zealand.
 To be specific, it is the interest rate for overnight transactions between banks.
 Importantly, this interest rate defines the wholesale price of borrowed money.
 This directly affects the commercial banks, determining the rates they offer their customers.
-So it affects the rates banks charge for borrowing (mortgages, loans, credit cards) and what they will pay customers for saving (term deposits, savings accounts).The Reserve Bank reviews the OCR eight times a year.
-Monetary Policy Statements are issued with the OCR on four of those occasions.
-Unscheduled adjustments to the OCR may occur at other times in response to unexpected or sudden developments, but to date this has occurred only once, following the 11 September 2001 attacks on the World Trade Centre in New York.
+So it affects the rates banks charge for borrowing (mortgages, loans, credit cards), and what they will pay customers for saving (term deposits, savings accounts).The OCR is reviewed seven times each year.
+A Monetary Policy Statement is also issued at four of those reviews.
+You can see when the next announcement will be on the events page for the Reserve Bank here.

-Short term interest rates are therefore influenced by the OCR because banks are unlikely to lend money to people for rates less than they could receive from the Reserve Bank, or to borrow at rates higher than they would pay the Reserve Bank.
+Short-term interest rates are influenced by the OCR.
+This is because banks are unlikely to lend money to people for rates less than they could receive from the Reserve Bank.
+Nor would they borrow at rates higher than they would pay the Reserve Bank.
 By affecting overnight rates, the Reserve Bank has an especially strong influence on short-term interest rates such as the 90-day bill rate and floating mortgage rates.

 The Reserve Bank is responsible for implementing monetary policy in New Zealand.
 It operates under the Reserve Bank of NZ Act 1989 which states that the Bank must maintain price stability.
 The Bank also operates under the Policy Targets Agreement (PTA) that it signs with Government.